zhangchongjiu/zhangchongjiu.github.io/_pages/pronouncing-my-name.md

  - The "j" sounds like the "j" in "joke."
  - The "iu" sounds like the "o" in "joke."

-If you find "Chongjiu" difficult to pronounce, **you can always just call me "CJ."** :) No worries!
+If you find "Chongjiu" difficult to pronounce, **you can also call me "CJ."** :) No worries!